-This particular friend of mine was telling me that we should let the police do their job, that we have nothing to worry about, that only those involved in drugs would go as far as to kill suspected drug personalities, in the interest of covering up their own a$$es … further adding that we should trust our government and stop questioning them.
-I responded by saying, “You’re saying that because you do not have a deep understanding of human nature.”
+This particular friend of mine was telling me that we should let the police do their job, that we have nothing to worry about, that only those involved in drugs would go as far as to kill suspected drug personalities, in the interest of covering up their own a$$es.
+“We should trust our government and stop questioning them,” he said.
+“You’re saying that because you do not have a deep understanding of human nature,” I responded.

 What was I alluding to?
 What is it about human nature that we need to worry about?
 Why are the likes of CHR, institutions that provide checks and balances on authorities, vital to the health of our democracy and to the well-being of the citizens?

 Stop for a moment to ponder on these questions: “If a local version of the German Nazi were to happen, would you readily acquiesce to the orders of a tyrant and do atrocious crimes, just as the Germans did under Hitler’s rule?”
 Your instant answer may be a resounding “No”.
 But lessons from Social Psychology say otherwise.